ligoj/ligoj/app-ui/README.md

 | ligoj.endpoint.plugins.url | Plug-ins API URL     | ${ligoj.endpoint}/webjars     |

 # Packaging
 When the WAR is built you can enable minified CSS/JS with the maven profile 'minify'.
-This requires 'cleancss' npm module.
+This requires 'clean-css-cli' NPM module.

 ```
 npm install clean-css-cli -g